 You can pay and apply for a licence or change an existing licence online on GOV.UK:

-The scope of mandatory HMO licensing will be extended to cover certain HMOs, including flats, occupied by five or more persons in two or more households, regardless of the number of storeys.
+From 1 October 2018, the scope of mandatory HMO licensing has been extended to cover certain HMOs, including flats occupied by five or more persons in two or more households, regardless of the number of storeys.

 The details are contained in the The Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018.